planetfederal/workshops/tutorials/lidarkml/src/index.rst

 We've successfully carried out analysis and visualization of small LIDAR data set

-* Loaded the data via the PDAL commandline tools
+* Loaded the data via the PDAL command-line tools
 * Styled the data using GeoServer's interpolated style
 * Added elevation to vector features using SQL analysis
 * Visualized 3D vectors using KML output